Parametrized spectra, multiplicative Thom spectra, and the twisted Umkehr map: Introduction

+One of our primary motivations for this treatment of parametrized homotopy theory is to characterize the multiplicative properties of the Thom spectrum functor.
+We explain our foundational results in this direction below, but we now turn to describe the most interesting application, the construction of twisted Umkehr maps.

-We next give several applications of our theory to Thom spectra.
-Let $R$ be an $\bE_n$-ring spectrum $(n>1)$ and let $\Mod_{R}$ be the $\i$-category of right $R$-modules.
+We begin by recalling the construction of the Thom spectrum functor in our framework.
+Let $R$ be an $\bE_n$-ring spectrum, and let $\Mod_{R}$ be the $\i$-category of right $R$-modules.
 Within $\Mod_R$ is the full subgroupoid spanned by the invertible $R$-modules, $\Pic_R$.
-Given a space (Kan complex) $X$ and a map $f \colon X\to\Pic_{R}$ (which we think of as classifying a bundle of invertible $R$-modules over $X$), we defined in \cite{ABGHR, ABG} the Thom spectrum of $f$ to be the colimit $Mf$ of the composite map
+Given a space $X$ and a map $f \colon X\to\Pic_{R}$, in \cite{ABGHR, ABGHR1, ABG} we defined the Thom spectrum of $f$ to be the colimit $Mf$ of the composite map

-Here it is necessary to take this colimit in $\Mod_R$, since $\Pic_R$ is not closed under colimits unless $R$ is trivial.
-The Thom spectrum $Mf$ is equivalent to the pushforward along the projection $p \colon X\to *$ of the bundle of invertible $R$-modules over $X$ classified by $f$.

-\begin{remark} We proved in \cite{ABGHR} that when restricted to the full subgroupoid $B\GL{\bS}$ of $\Pic_{\bS}$ spanned by the (unshifted) sphere spectrum $\bS$, this definition agrees with the classical Lewis-May construction of the Thom spectrum over $BF$ \cite{mahowald, lewis-may-steinberger}. \end{remark}

-To understand the multiplicative properties of this definition, in Section~\ref{sec:picard-i-groupoids} we give a general treatment of the Picard space associated to a stable monoidal $\i$-category.
-Suppose given a map of $\bE_1^{\otimes} \to \aO^{\otimes}$, and let $\R^{\otimes}$ be an $\aO$-monoidal $\i$-category.
-We define $\Pic (\R)$ to be the maximal grouplike $\i$-groupoid in the $\aO$-monoidal $\i$-category of invertible objects of $\R^{\otimes}$.
-We then have the following results.